 Part-time studies may be completed within three years of university study.
 Two courses are offered in each semester.
 Most of the courses are on campus.
 A few courses are offered fully online.
 There are multi-modal offerings with on-campus and on-line components.
-Field practicum requirements will entail a minimum of two consecutive 7-hour days per week in practicum.
+Part-time students practicum requirements will entail a minimum of two 7 hour days per week between Monday and Friday during business hours.
 NOTE: this is NOT an online program.

 The degree of Honours Bachelor of Social Work (BSW) is awarded by the University of Waterloo upon successful completion of the requirements of the program.
 No degree will be granted to a student who does not complete the program requirements, including the cumulative overall average of 75%.
 Convocation for all BSW students takes place at the Fall convocations of the University of Waterloo and Renison.
 Part-time students, who complete their degree on or before the end of the winter term, may also convocate at the Spring convocations.

 BSW graduates are eligible to apply for Master of Social Work (MSW) programs at Canadian universities and for MSW programs in the United States.